Visualize historical trends

 Substance/Chemical

-The Confidence Score (ranges from 0% to 100% and a score below 40% is considered 'Low') shown on the graphs reflects the reliability of predictions based on historical data and model insights.
+The Confidence Score, which ranges from 0% to 100%, indicates how reliable each model prediction is based on historical data and insights.
 It is calculated through a multi-step process, incorporating statistical analysis, feature importance, and machine learning predictions.
-Higher scores indicate greater confidence in the forecast, helping support informed decision-making and scenario analysis.
+Scores below 40% are considered Low, while scores above 70% are considered to be High.
+Higher scores indicate greater confidence in the model’s forecast, helping support informed decision-making and scenario analysis.

 Threshold values for Total Phosphorus are based on PWQO water quality guidelines.